biosafetylvl5/brassy/sphinx/source/getting-started.rst

 Specifying Version
 ^^^^^^^^^^^^^^^^^^

-You can specify the version of the release notes by using the ``-v`` or ``--version`` flag.
+You can specify the version of the release notes by using the ``-r`` or ``--release-version`` flag.
 For example, using the previous yaml file:

 .. code-block:: bash

-    brassy -o new-release-note.rst release-note.yaml -v 1.0.0
+    brassy -o new-release-note.rst release-note.yaml -r 1.0.0

 Which would output: